 Influenza activity continues to increase in Ireland

-People in high-risk groups are urged to get vaccinated against influenza, as the number of reported cases of influenza-like illness (ILI) in Ireland continued to increase in the past week.
-It is still not too late to get vaccinated.
-It is also recommended that antivirals be considered for the treatment and prevention of influenza in at-risk groups.
+People in at-risk groups are urged to get vaccinated against influenza, as the number of reported cases in Ireland increased further in the past week (week 7).

-- People including children with chronic illness requiring regular medical follow-up such as chronic lung disease, chronic heart disease, chronic neurological disorders, neurodevelopmental disorders and diabetes
+- with chronic illness requiring regular medical follow-up such as chronic lung disease, chronic heart disease, chronic neurological disorders, neurodevelopmental disorders and diabetes.

 - All pregnant women.
 The vaccine can be given at any stage of pregnancy.